Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Why I Went Hiking in New Zealand

 It only made sense to start our trip in New Zealand.
 Culturally, New Zealand isn’t super different from Canada, making it an easy introduction to backpacking.
-We could leave an icy cold Canadian winter and be greeted with a pleasantly warm New Zealand summer.
+We could leave an icy cold Canadian winter and be greeted with a pleasantly warm New Zealand summer – one of the most well-known facts about New Zealand is that it is the southernmost country outside of South America.

 I probably could have gone anywhere for my first journey abroad and loved it.
 It was my first time to do so many things; first time to cook for myself every day, first time to be in charge of my own living expenses, first time to be away from my family for more than a week.
 In short, it was my first taste of genuine independence.

 It didn’t hurt that New Zealand, the “land of the long white cloud,” boasts some of the most dramatic and stunning landscapes I have ever seen, even after traveling to nearly 50 countries since.
 For those interested in hiking, New Zealand is a paradise.
-There are trails all over the country, ranging from easy day hikes to challenging, multi-day high mountain pass crossings, there is an excellent network of nearly 1000 huts for accommodation on many of the trails, and Lonely Planet publishes a specific guide, Hiking and Tramping in New Zealand.
+There are trails all over the country, ranging from easy day hikes to challenging, multi-day high mountain pass crossings, there is an excellent network of nearly 1000 huts for accommodation on many of the trails.

-Keep in mind too that this was ages before Lord of the Rings was filmed in New Zealand.
-It was before the time of Facebook, digital cameras, travel blogging, and smartphones.
+Keep in mind too that this was ages before Lord of the Rings was filmed in New Zealand (see some of the Lord of the Rings locations in New Zealand here).
+It was also before the time of Facebook, digital cameras, travel blogging, and smartphones.
 I had literally just gotten my first e-mail address a few years earlier, and only checked it once a week or so to let my family know I was still alive.

 As such, travel was a little different then.
 In some ways, it was more of an adventure, with more unknowns.
 You had your guidebook with highlighted passages, tips from fellow travelers through word of mouth, and that was it.
 No online reviews and pictures of places before you got there.
 No TripAdvisor and Hostelworld.
 That’s right, you picked up a payphone and called ahead to book a bed.
 And generally speaking, there was more focus on the travel experience itself, and not the need to record and share every moment of it on social media.
 But I digress…